Is this program for me?

 UH at Sugar Land

-The College of Education partners with UH at Sugar Land to offer courses for the undergraduate Teaching and Learning program, specifically for those pursuing the early childhood through 6th grade generalist certification.
-For questions, please contact academic advisor Geneva Marquina at 713-743-0330 or email@example.com.
-Ms. Marquina will see current UH students (last name A-Z) by appointment ONLY on Monday and Tuesdays from 8 a.m. to 2:30 p.m. at the Albert Mamie George (AMG) Building, Room 118B.
-Ms. Marquina will be unavailable from 12:30 p.m. - 1:30 p.m.
+The College of Education partners with UH at Sugar Land to offer courses for third and fourth year students in the undergraduate teaching and learning program, specifically for those pursuing the early childhood through 6th grade generalist certification.
+For questions, please contact the appropriate Teaching and Learning advisor (students are assigned to advisors by last name).